311Volt/axxegro/README.md

+**warning: development is on hold until i have any free time to speak of**

 # axxegro

-A C++17 wrapper for [Allegro5](https://github.com/liballeg/allegro5) that aims to combine Allegro's straightforward and intuitive API with modern C++.
+A C++17 wrapper for the game programming library [Allegro5](https://github.com/liballeg/allegro5) that aims to combine Allegro's straightforward and intuitive API with modern C++.
 It is not a complete wrapper and exposes the Allegro API to the user rather than redefining every constant; however, the goal for 1.0 is to completely eliminate the need to call any Allegro functions directly.
+To use the library currently, the user is assumed to have good knowledge of Allegro's C API.
+A series of tutorials will be written in the future to make axxegro accessible.

-The library is work-in-progress and it is still missing some things, but it's already usable for some simple applications, getting the same job done with far less code and close to zero overhead.
+The library is work-in-progress and it is still missing some things, but it's already usable for simple applications, getting the same job done with far less code and close to zero overhead.

 Work-in-progress also means that the API is completely unstable and might change on any scale at any time.

+# main features so far

+- RAII wrapper classes for ALLEGRO_* objects
+- Built-in homebrew `Vec*` and `Rect` classes for screen coordinate manipulation
+- An `EventLoop` class that handles boilerplate for basic programs
+- Template-powered user event support
+- `constexpr` colors and helper functions

 # examples